yihsiang/coursera_cleaning_data/README.md

 # Coursea Data Cleaning Course Assignment
-by Tan Yih Siang
-last updated 06-Aug-2016
+by Yih Siang, last updated 06-Aug-2016

 ## Objective of this assignment
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.